kaine119/klipper-run-at/README.md

 1. Install the [G-Code Shell Command Extension](https://github.com/dw-0/kiauh/blob/master/docs/gcode_shell_command.md)

     **NOTE:** Read the warnings at the above link carefully.
-This extension allows remote execution of arbitrary shell commands from Klipper, and in turn any Klippper interfaces and frontends you are using (e.g. Moonraker + Mainsail/Fluidd).
+This extension allows remote execution of arbitrary shell commands from Klipper, and in turn any Klipper interfaces and frontends you are using (e.g. Moonraker + Mainsail/Fluidd).
 Lots of abuse can happen if your Klipper host isn't secured properly!

     The easiest way to do this is to use [`kiauh`](https://github.com/dw-0/kiauh/tree/master) (Advanced > G-Code Shell Command)